appsmithorg/appsmith-docs/website/docs/advanced-concepts/sharing-data-across-pages.md

 ## Sharing data via query params

-Query params can be passed by adding the query params object to [NavigateTo action](broken-reference).
+Query params can be passed by adding the query params object to [navigateTo function](/reference/appsmith-framework/widget-actions/navigate-to).
 To do this click on the JS mode for Action and update it as follows.

 ```javascript
 {{navigateTo("PageName", {"param": "value"})}}